Justine Larbalestier

 Hopefully that made a little sense.

-2. 2.
-Justine Says:
+2. Justine on #

 Steph: It’s true: a stone in your shoe is much more likely to get you talking about it than perfectly comfortable stone-less shoes.
 Which is why it’s important to talk about the comfortable shoes every so often.

-3. sarahhazelton Says:
+3. sarahhazelton on #

 I am very jealous of your coffee with Isobelle Carmody, as I am a HUGE fan.
 In fact, for a couple of years I was a member of that fansite linked above.
 The Obernewtyn Chronicles was (is) one of my formative reading experiences, and she’s one of the three authors responsible for me working in publishing — because I couldn’t think of anything more awesome than working on books like hers.